-To provide the status code of a server response, use the statusCode output, which maps to a type tapir. model.StatusCode = Int alias.
+To provide a (varying) status code of a server response, use the statusCode output, which maps to a value of type type tapir.model.StatusCode (which is an alias for Int).
 The tapir.model.StatusCodes object contains known status codes as constants.
 This type of output is used only when interpreting the endpoint as a server.